1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ??? info "Spare Part Hotend"

-    - At the time of writing there isn't a spare part hotend available yet.
-The hotend *might* be the same as the one being used in the regular Kobra 2.
+    - At the time of writing there are already 3rd party hotends available.
+Look out for "Anycubic Kobra 2 Hotend" or similar.
+You can find a complete hotend including the thermistor and cartrdige heater for around 15 bucks.
     - If the old thermistor and/or cartridge heater are still good and the wires aren't harmed, you don't have to look around for getting new ones!
 Just take the existing ones out of the old heater block and install them into the new one.
     - However, scroll down and check out the "Disassembling" section below to see how to dis- and reassemble it. *Maybe you don't need new parts, so try to clean up everything first and reassemble it before ordering new parts right away.*